lpongetti/bubble_chart/README.md

 ## Usage

-Add flutter_map to your pubspec:
+Add bubble_chart to your pubspec:

 ```yaml
 dependencies: